OGHinde/Cool_MTGP/README.md

 This repository provides libraries and code to use the model proposed in the original paper, as well as replicate most of the results.

 The repository is still very much a work in progress.

+For now, please check out the CoolMTGP_basic_demo and CoolMTGP_variance_demo notebooks, which showcase the model's basic functionalities.